eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 </div>
 </p> -->

-As observed in the benchmark results, **EloqKV** outperforms Kvrocks on mixed workloads as well. **EloqKV** maintains a read latency of less than 1 ms even under a heavy mixed workload with nearly 900K OPS.
+Results show that **EloqKV** outperforms Kvrocks on mixed workloads as well. **EloqKV** maintains a read latency of less than 1 ms even under a heavy mixed workload with nearly 900K OPS.
 In contrast, Kvrocks on EBS exhibits significantly higher latencies, with both read and write latencies exceeding 10 ms even at relatively low concurrency, and rising to over 50 ms as concurrency increases.
 Even on local SSDs, Kvrocks' read latency remains much higher than that of **EloqKV**.
 This demonstrates that **EloqKV** can sustain low read latency even when the cluster is under a heavy write workload.

 ### Experiment II: Scaling Disks of WAL

 **EloqKV**'s decoupled WAL log service can deploy multiple log workers writing WAL logs to multiple disks.
 Since WAL logs can be truncated once a checkpoint is completed, the required disk size is often quite small.
 Kvrocks does not support writing redo logs across multiple disks, so this experiment is conducted with **EloqKV** only.
-We benchmarked **EloqKV** with different numbers of WAL disks and varying thread counts using the following command:

 **Server Machine:**